miykael/nipype_tutorial/README.md

 1. [Nipype Tutorial Homepage](https://miykael.github.io/nipype_tutorial/): You can find all notebooks used in this tutorial on this homepage.
 2. [Nipype Tutorial Docker Image](https://miykael.github.io/nipype_tutorial/notebooks/introduction_docker.html): Run the notebooks of this tutorial in an interactive docker image and on real example data.
 The nipype tutorial docker image is the best interactive way to learn Nipype.
-3. [Your own Nipype environment](https://github.com/miykael/nipype_env): The Dockerfiles for the nipype tutorial are based on the [level3](https://github.com/miykael/nipype_env/blob/master/level3/Dockerfile) version of the [Nipype Environment](https://github.com/miykael/nipype_env).
-If you want to use docker for your own analysis, that is not based on some example dataset, you can adapt the [Dockerfile from this tutorial](https://github.com/miykael/nipype_tutorial/blob/master/Dockerfile) to the level that you need, and than run it on your own system.

 # Feedback, Help & Support